We are part of a great spiritual waking up! In the midst of this challenge we discover the true meaning of love and

 We face the facts of the covid-19 virus with peaceful faith and calm approaches.
 We keep our consciousness grounded in God’s protecting wisdom by following safe health practices.
 As responsible members of our larger community we do our part to stop the passage of the virus.

-We here at Unity of Austin are following the recommended and mandated Shelter-in-Place order, social distancing guidelines and health measures.
+We here at Unity of Austin are following the recommended covid-19 guidelines and health measures.
 For that reason the church office and buildings are closed to all gatherings until further notice.

 The health and well-being of our Unity of Austin Congregation and our larger Austin community is our highest priority.
 In alignment with recommendations of public health authorities the Board of Trustees decided at our May 25 Board meeting to leave the church buildings closed to in-person gatherings at this time.
 This includes that Unity of Austin is not sponsoring any off campus in-person gatherings at this time.
 Denominational leaders of many faith communities, including Unity Worldwide Ministries, advise that opening church buildings to in-person gatherings at this time has a high possibility of contributing to the spread of Covid-19 and putting congregations, church staff, and the larger community at extreme risk.
 They advise the utmost restraint when considering re-opening buildings to in-person gatherings and strongly recommend heeding health officials’ guidance for one’s locale.
 In addition to official government information, there is a great deal of documentation in reputable media that churches, even when practicing social distancing protocols, have been hotspots for Covid-19 spread.

 A sustained decline in cases over time is necessary in order to begin considering opening to in-person gatherings.
 Even at a sustained level of decline, there are strict safety guidelines for re-opening that must be followed.
 These include restricting number of attendees, social distancing, deep and frequent cleaning, protecting high health-risk attendees, restriction of socializing activities, ensuring excellent airflow and ventilation, and other essential considerations.